THE PARK NEXT DOOR

 • C. D. Besadny Fish and Wildlife Area - Kewaunee, WI

-• Cadiz Springs State Park - New Glarus, WI
+• Cadiz Springs State Recreation Area - New Glarus, WI

 • Devil's Lake State Park - Baraboo, WI